pupal-deep-learning/PuPal-Beta/README.md

 Also tensorflow-gpu will be necessary: https://www.tensorflow.org/install/gpu

-If you are using linux (Ubunbtu 18.04 or above) you can check this tutorial to install and use tensorflow-gpu in a safe and simple way withou the need to install CUDA:
+If you are using linux (Ubunbtu 18.04 or above) you can check this tutorial to install and use tensorflow-gpu in a safe and simple way without the need to install CUDA:

 https://www.pugetsystems.com/labs/hpc/Install-TensorFlow-with-GPU-Support-the-Easy-Way-on-Ubuntu-18-04-without-installing-CUDA-1170/